decentral1se/pypkgtemplate/README.rst

 * Use standardised tooling for testing (tox, pytest, coverage)
 * Use standardised tooling for documentation (sphinx, towncrier, reStructuredText, readthedocs)
 * Use best-in-class tools for quality assurance (flake8, isort, mypy, black)
-* Include well known maintenance hacks (CoC, .github/.gitlab templates)
+* Use community and maintenance aids (CodeOfConduct, issue templates)
 * Make no assumptions about the Python package code (different every time)

 Assumptions